Indigenous rights: Australia

+Bolivia

 Canada

-In Canada "Aboriginal rights" (droits ancestraux) are those rights that Indigenous peoples enjoy as a result of their ancestors' long occupancy of the land, for example the right to hunt and fish a particular territory.
+In Canada "Aboriginal rights" (droits ancestraux) are those rights that the Indigenous peoples in Canada enjoy as a result of their ancestors' long occupancy of the land, for example the right to hunt and fish a particular territory.
 These are distinct from "treaty rights" which are enumerated in specific agreements between Indigenous groups and the state.
 Both treaty rights and Aboriginal rights are protected by Section 35 of the Canadian constitution of 1982.

 Denmark

-The Indigenous people of Greenland gained home rule in 1979 and extended to self-government in 2009.
+The indigenous people of Greenland gained home rule in 1979 and extended to self-government in 2009.

+Finland

+New Zealand

+The country is also known as Aotearoa/New Zealand.

+USA

 Secession

 Indigenous peoples have a mere "remedial" right to secession in international law, irrespective of their right of self-determination and self-government, leaving the existence of rights of secession to internal laws of sovereign states, and independence to the capacities of states.